 Duct Tape in Action

-The primary issue: the buildup of carbon dioxide in the LM.
+The primary issue was the buildup of carbon dioxide in the Lunar Module.
 The CO2 removal system in the module used square filters, but the command module had round filters.
+The challenge was to fit the round filters into the square openings.

 Along with plastic bags, cardboard, and hoses from their spacesuits, the astronauts used duct tape to construct a connector that allowed the round filters to function in the LM.
 This makeshift device scrubbed CO2 from the cabin, keeping the air breathable and ensuring the crew’s survival during their journey back to Earth.